awsdocs/amazon-vpc-user-guide/doc_source/vpc-inter-region-peering-provider-side.md

 1. Adjust the security groups that are associated with the service instances in Provider VPC 1 so that they allow traffic from Network Load Balancer 2\.
 For more information, see [Target security groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-register-targets.html#target-security-groups)\.

 1. Create a VPC endpoint service configuration in Provider VPC 2 and associate it with Network Load Balancer 2\.
-For more information, see [Creating a VPC endpoint service configuration for interface endpoints](create-endpoint-service.md)\.
+For more information, see [Create a VPC endpoint service configuration](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html)\.

 1. The service consumer can then create an interface endpoint in Consumer VPC 2 to the service in Provider VPC 2\.
-For more information, see [Creating an interface endpoint](vpce-interface.md#create-interface-endpoint)\.
+For more information, see [Create an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#create-interface-endpoint)\.

 The account that owns Provider VPC 2 incurs the inter\-region peering data transfer charges, and Network Load Balancer charges\.
 The account that owns Provider VPC 1 incurs the service instances charges\.